blakethom8/cool-mint/README.md

 By using GitHub issues, you help us maintain a public knowledge base that can assist other users facing similar challenges.
 It also allows for faster resolution as our community can contribute to solving problems.

----

-For further assistance or to contribute to the GenAI Launchpad, please consult the project maintainers or refer to the contribution guidelines.

 ## License

 This project is licensed under the DATALUMINA License.
 See the [LICENCE.txt](LICENCE.txt) file for details.